 The essay is the most important section of your application package (please be aware that ONLY Advanced Standing applicants are required to complete Part 3).
-We are interested in understanding 1) how your experiences influenced your desire to obtain a Masters in Social Work and 2) the quality of your writing and argumentation as it relates to analyzing and addressing a social problem, and if you are applying to the advanced standing program 3) (Advanced Standing ONLY) your rational for your concentration choice.
-Additionally, if your GPA is below the 3.0 UW Graduate School requirement, we encourage applicants to also include information explaining the context of their GPA.
+We are interested in understanding 1) how your experiences influenced your desire to obtain a Masters in Social Work and 2) the quality of your writing and argumentation as it relates to analyzing and addressing a social problem.
+If you are applying to the Advanced Standing program, we also want to understand the rationale for your concentration choice.
+Additionally, if your GPA is below the 3.0 UW Graduate School requirement, we encourage you to include information providing relevant context for your academic record.
 The essay is required.

 Length and Formatting: Please pay close attention to page limits: you may use two to three (2-3) pages for the Autobiographical Statement and two (2) pages for the Social Problem Analysis.
 The total length of the two-part essay may not exceed five (5) pages total, however, if needed, you may include a 6th page for a list of references only.
-For Advanced Standing applicants, Part 3 should not exceed more than a half-page.
+For Advanced Standing applicants only - Part 3 should not exceed more than a half-page.
 Word limits are only provided as a general guide whereas page limits are required.

 Essays must follow APA style guidelines (cover sheets and abstracts are not required), and be double-spaced with 1-inch margins on standard-sized (8.5” x 11”) paper, using 12-point font (either Times New Roman or Calibri).
 Use the heading “Part 1: Autobiographical Statement” for the first part of the essay and use the heading “Part 2: Social Problem Analysis” for the second part of the essay.
 Advanced Standing applicants can add a third header for “Part 3: Concentration Rationale.”

 Uploading Instructions: Save the admissions essay as a PDF and upload it via the space indicated for “Writing Sample or Essay” in the online Graduate School application portal.